JonathanConstant/FriendlyArm/Cross-compiling-Qt-5.7/Readme.md

 Configure Qt Creator with your board, the cross compiler and the debugger and if all is fine, Qt must work on your NanoPi M3 !
 Enjoy :)

+One last thing, if you want to use OpenGL and if the kernel has been installed with only one framebuffer fb0, you need to boot your nanoPi in console mode.
+Here are the commands to boot to console :
+> systemctl set-default multi-user.target
+> ln -s /lib/systemd/system/getty@.service /etc/systemd/system/getty.target.wants/getty@tty1.service